 3. General Physics, Electricity.
 Required of physics majors, of mathematics majors taking physics as a minor and of pre-medic students.
 Prerequisites, Physics 1-2.
 Five credits; spring.
-Utterback.
+Utterback, Kenworthy.

 4-5.
 General Physics.
 For students without a year of high school physics.
 These courses will satisfy the same requirements as Physics 1-2.
 Five credits; autumn, winter.
-Loughridge.
+Henderson.

 6. General Physics, Electricity.
 This course will satisfy the same requirements as Physics 3.
-Prerequisite, Physics 5.
+Prerequisite, Physics 4-5.
 Five credits; spring.

-Kenworthy.

-10. Introduction to Physics.
-To be offered 1936-1937.
+Henderson.
+10. Survey of Physics.
+A general view of the fundamental principles of physics and their relation to the welfare of man.
+Students who expect to continue with Physics should begin with Physics 1 or 4.
+Five credits; winter.
+Utterback.

 50. Sound and Music.
-5 credits; spring.
+Five credits; spring.